-- 1) All development schemes will be expected to achieve high quality design and a good standard of amenity for all existing and future occupants of land and building. - 2) To be supported, all development proposals in Thriplow village must contribute positively to the existing characteristics including the tapestry of rural spaces that exists between the Thriplow village built environment.
-This means: - a) careful and well thought-through landscaping that takes into account the characteristics in the Local Character Area (defined and described in Appendix 1) in which it is located; - ensuring the scheme assimilates comfortably within its existing site context, blends into the existing wider rural setting and is not visually intrusive from the highway or other public places (including public rights of way); - c) built form and layout (including densities, scale and mass) is appropriate given the existing site context as well as the built form and layout on neighbouring sites; - 3) Development proposals that would lead to the erosion of the character of Thriplow's rural lanes (Farm Lane, Lower Street, Lodge Road, Middle Street and Church Street) will not be supported.
-Proposals that could generate additional traffic along them will only be supported if it can be demonstrated through a transport assessment or, in the case of a smaller schemes, in an accompanying Design and Access/Planning Statement, the traffic impacts will not lead to unacceptable adverse impacts on their rural character, on road safety for all users and on the amenity value they provide as part of the wider network of rural walking routes.
+- 1) Development proposals in Thriplow should achieve high-quality design and a good standard of amenity for all existing and future occupants of land and buildings. - 2) As appropriate to their scale, nature, and location, development proposals in Thriplow village should contribute positively to the existing characteristics, including the tapestry of rural spaces that exists between the Thriplow village-built environment.
+This includes: - a) careful and well thought-through landscaping that takes into account the characteristics in the Local Character Area (defined and described in Appendix 1) in which it is located; - ensuring the scheme assimilates comfortably within its existing site context, blends into the existing wider rural setting and is not visually intrusive from the highway or other public places (including public rights of way); - c) built form and layout (including densities, scale and mass) is appropriate given the existing site context as well as the built form and layout on neighbouring sites. - 3) Development proposals that would lead to the erosion of the character of Thriplow's rural lanes (Farm Lane, Lower Street, Lodge Road, Middle Street and Church Street) will not be supported.
+Proposals that could generate additional traffic along them will only be supported if it can be demonstrated the traffic impacts will not lead to unacceptable adverse impacts on their rural character, on road safety for all users and on the amenity value they provide as part of the wider network of rural walking routes.